serenity-kit/react-native-libsodium/README.md

 React Native bindings to Libsodium aiming to be a drop-in replacement for the [libsodium-wrappers package](https://www.npmjs.com/package/libsodium-wrappers).

+Supported Platforms:

+- iOS
+- Android (coming in the next months)
+- Web

-Currently only a subset of the libsodium-wrappers exposed funtionality is implemented and only iOS support is working.
+Currently only a subset of the libsodium-wrappers exposed funtionality is implemented.

-We planning to provide Android and Web support in the coming months.

 For missing functionality we welcome pull-requests or you can sponsor the development.
 Get in touch with us at `hi@serenity.re`.

 ## Installation Expo (dev-client)